esheeep/notes/md/websec/js_analysis.md

 This will help you stay informed about changes or updates to feature flag statuses in the application

 ## Dynamic wordlist generation
-se automation scripts to scan and extract relevant words, such as parameter names, function names, and keywords, from the codebase and documentation.
+Parse automation scripts to scan and extract relevant words, such as parameter names, function names, and keywords, from the codebase and documentation.
 This will help in identifying important terms for monitoring or further analysis.
 ## Monitoring
 **Python Script + Regex**: Write a Python script that uses regular expressions (regex) to search for specific patterns in the codebase, such as feature flags, API calls, or user-controlled data.